Professor Thomas Kadner Graziano

 Professor (University of Geneva), Dr. iur.
 (Goethe-Universität Frankfurt), habil.
 (Humboldt-Universität Berlin), LL.M.
 (Harvard)

 Thomas Kadner Graziano studied law at the Universities of Frankfurt and Geneva, and comparative law and/or languages at the universities of Salamanca, Strasbourg, London and Trento (Italy).
 He holds a doctoral degree from Goethe-University Frankfurt, an LL.M degree from Harvard Law School, and a professorial degree from Humboldt-University Berlin.
-Since 2001, he is full-time professor of law at the University of Geneva.
-During this period, he has served as Director of the Programme on Transnational Law (CTL/CDT) and Director of the Department of Private International Law (since 2015).
-He teaches as a visiting professor to KU Leuven since 2015.
+He is full-time professor of law at the University of Geneva (since 2001), acts as Director of the Programme on Transnational Law (CTL/CDT) and Director of the Department of Private International Law, and teaches (since 2015) as regular visiting professor to KU Leuven.

 Thomas Kadner Graziano acted as a member of the Swiss delegation at the Hague Conference on Private International Law and as a member of the Working Group and Drafting Committee on International Contracts at the Hague Conference.
-He is fellow at the European Centre of Tort and Insurance Law (ECTIL, Vienna), is one of the founding members of the European Association of Private International Law (EAPIL), is member of the Council of the European Law Institute (ELI), and acts as one of the speakers for the European Law Academy (ERA, Trier).
-He has worked as expert on private international law and comparative law for the European Parliament and in international proceedings (e.g. before the UN Security Council’s Compensation Commission and in international commercial arbitration proceedings in Central Europe and the Middle East).
+He is fellow at the European Centre of Tort and Insurance Law (ECTIL, Vienna), is one of the founding members of the European Association of Private International Law (EAPIL), is member of the Council of the European Law Institute (ELI), and acts for the European Law Academy (ERA, Trier) and the European Judicial Training Network (EJTN).
+He has worked as expert on private international law and comparative law for the European Parliament, foreign governments, and in international proceedings, e.g., before the UN Security Council’s Compensation Commission, the London High Court, in Central Europe and the Middle East.